 From that time onward there were no valid baptisms, no laying on of hands for the receipt of the Holy Ghost, no blessings of any kind, and no administration of sacred ordinances.
 Confusions and heretical doctrines increased and led to the plethora of Christian sects seen today.

 Mormons claim that to restore the true Church and true gospel to the earth, in 1820 God the Father and Jesus Christ appeared to Joseph Smith in a grove of trees near his home.
-They told him that all professing Christians on the face of the earth were abominable and corrupt and that the true Church, having died out completely shortly after it began, was to be restored by Smith.
+They told him that all the creeds of the Christian denominations were abominable, that those who believed them were corrupt, and that the true Church, having died out completely shortly after it began, was to be restored by Smith.

 Mormons run into no small difficulty in reconciling the “great apostasy” theory with Christ’s promise in Matthew 16:18: “You are Peter, and on this rock I will build my Church, and the powers of death shall not prevail against it.”

 How could it be that Christ would promise that his Church wouldn’t be overcome if he knew full well a great apostasy would make short shrift of it in a matter of decades?
 Was Christ lying?
 Obviously not.
 Was he mistaken?
 No. Christ’s divinity precluded such things.

 What are we left with then?
 Could it be that Mormons are mistaken in their interpretation of such a crucial passage?
 This is the only tenable conclusion.
 If there were no great apostasy, then there could have been no need for a restoration of religious authority on the earth.
 There would be no “restored gospel,” and the entire premise of the Mormon church would be undercut.